-1. The Capital – Buenos Aires
+Popular Site #1 – Buenos Aires

 Argentina’s capital is the place to take tango lessons or to visit historic landmarks such as the Plaza de Mayo (check out mosaic flour in the cathedral).
 Buenos Aires is divided into barrios, neighborhoods and we spent hours just strolling up and down the streets, looking up a lot to check out the architecture, in some parts just the lovely balconies.

 The main attractions are in La Boca (football stadium of Maradona), San Telmo (tango) and Palermo (botanical garden).
 Our favorite (we visited it twice): Recoleta Cemetery.
-For us, Buenos Aires was also a convenient city to ship our Land Cruiser to.

 Whale watching is the foremost reason to visit Península Valdés.
 Every year the Southern Right Whales come to mate and give birth in its waters.
-The peninsula is a National Park with wildlife such as guanacos (family of llamas) and rheas (type of ostrich).
+The peninsula is a National Park with wildlife such as guanacos (family of llamas) and rheas (a type of ostrich).
 Sea lions, penguins and elephant seals are some of the marine mammals inhabiting the warm waters around Península Valdés and you can see most of them all year round.

 Ushuaia is South America’s top travel destination for the many cruises that sail to Antarctica.
 You can make reservations in advance through a travel agency, but some try their luck booking in Ushuaia itself at a cheap last-minute rate.